neaxi/upy_workshop/README.md

 ## Input/Output
 [io.py](io.py) - code related to following I/O operations
 ### Output
 Built-in onboard LED is connected to Pin2.
 Let's try to turn it on and off.
+`>>> io.blink()`
 ### Input
 #### Blocking
 We're periodically checking for state change of the pin in a loop.
-Waiting blocks the CPU, while it could be doing other operations.
-Also the application won't respond to the user meanwhile.
+Also the application won't respond to the user while it's running the loop.
+Although the functions sets both buttons, the program stucks on the checking loop for the first.
+`>>> io.test_blocking_input()`
 #### Non-blocking, IRQ
 Utilizes hardware interrupts.
 When state change on the pin is detected, interrupt is raised and calls the function binded to it.
+`>>> io.test_non_blocking_irq()`
 #### Non-blocking, uasyncio
 libraries needed: [uasyncio](https://github.com/peterhinch/micropython-async) and [aswitch](https://github.com/peterhinch/micropython-async/blob/master/aswitch.py)
 Takes advantage of asynchronous programming, which allows to run multiple tasks in parallel.
 aswitch library has built-in class for pushbutton, which correctly handles click, double-click, long press and filters out the button bounces.
+`asyncio.await()` in the `async_tick_tock()` pauses the cycle execution, so asyncio can run other tasks queued in the asyncio event loop.
+`>>> io.test_non_blocking_asyncio()`
 ## Connectivity
 ### Automatic WiFi connection and RTC clock sync
 More details available [here](https://techtutorialsx.com/2017/06/06/esp32-esp8266-micropython-automatic-connection-to-wifi/)